fdescollonges/UndercoverNetwork/README.md

 - A command line
 - A Web Browser

-## INSTRUCTIONS :
+## INSTRUCTIONS

-- Access your cluster console with IBM Cloud
+- Access your cluster console with IBM Cloud as a developer

-- ...
-- ...
-- ...
-- ...
+- Create new modern web application from this Git

+  - Don't forget to create a route to access it

-- Open the route
+- Open your web browser and follow instructions

+**<u>NEW AGENT WELCOME ON BOARD!!!</u>**